dillonjason/directory-structure/root_files.md

 ## package.json/lock file

-This is pretty self explanitory, but your package.json will be in the root as well.
+This is pretty self explanatory, but your package.json will be in the root as well.